p0dyakov/flutter_interview/README_EN.md

 ---
 <!-- TOC --><a name="renderobject"></a>
 ### RenderObject
 `RenderObject` is a mutable object of the visualization tree.
 It has a parent object, as well as a data field that the parent object uses to store specific information about the object itself, for example, its position.
 This object is responsible for rendering, accounting for sizes and constraints, listening and processing clicks.
-If necessary, it is marked as `dirty'.
+If necessary, it is marked as `dirty`.
 It is redrawn using its own `layer` method

 ---
 <!-- TOC --><a name="types-of-widgets"></a>
 ### Types of widgets
 `Proxies` are widgets that store some information and make it available to posterity.
 These widgets are not directly involved in shaping the user interface, but are used to get the information they can provide.
 - `InheritedWidget`
-- `ParentDataWidget' (`LayoutId`, `Flexible`, `KeepAlive`, etc.)
+- `ParentDataWidget` (`LayoutId`, `Flexible`, `KeepAlive`, etc.)
 - `NotificationListener`

-'Renderer' are widgets that are directly related to the layout of the screen, as they determine the size, position, and rendering
+`Renderer` are widgets that are directly related to the layout of the screen, as they determine the size, position, and rendering
 - `Row`
 - `Column`
 - `Stack`